PlanktoScope/PlanktoScope/documentation/docs/setup/software/nonstandard-install.md

-# Non-Standard Software Setup Guide
+# Non-Standard Installation

-This guide provides instructions for setting up non-standard versions of the PlanktoScope software distribution on a PlanktoScope.
-The PlanktoScope project also uses this same process for creating the official PlanktoScope software SD card images used the [standard software setup process](standard-setup.md).
+This page provides instructions for installing non-standard versions of the PlanktoScope software distribution on a PlanktoScope.
+The PlanktoScope project also uses this same process for creating the official PlanktoScope software SD card images used the [standard software installation process](standard-install.md).

 ## Prerequisites